 In insight / By Phil Muncaster / 02 January 2019

 Organisations across the UK are joining the digital transformation revolution.
-From transport and healthcare, to government and retail - no sector has been left untouched by the push to digitise for greater agility, cost savings, productivity and growth.
-Yet security is often left as an afterthought in this drive and could be a costly mistake as we head into 2019, when IT teams will be under greater pressure than ever to deliver the secure foundation on which newer ways of working must be based.
+From transport and healthcare to government and retail, no sector has been left untouched.
+The push to digitise is down to greater agility, cost savings, productivity and growth.
+However, security is often overlooked and could be a costly mistake as we head into 2019.
+IT teams will be under greater pressure than ever to deliver the secure foundation on which newer ways of working must be based.

-Here are my top five predictions for the year ahead:
+Here are our top five predictions for the year ahead:

 Cloud Under Attack

 Cloud and app-driven development is helping to fuel much of this digital transformation, but there are increasing risks associated with this infrastructure.
 We recently saw the first major flaw in popular container orchestration platform Kubernetes.
 More will surely follow as microservices grow in popularity among DevOps teams which makes prompt patching a must in 2019.

 Cloud databases will also become a bigger target.
 Errors in misconfiguration leaving key data stores publicly accessible will be punished by attackers scanning the internet for gaps in security.
 Many will look to extort victim organisations by stealing that data and offering to return it for a fee.

 This time last year I predicted that machine learning would increasingly be used for both good and bad.
 Well, half of that prophecy came true: it’s hard to find a vendor today not touting its own AI capabilities.
 However, we’ve yet to see any reports of the black hats using similar techniques to make their own attacks more successful.